erkamesen/erkamesen/README.md

 <h1 align="left">Hi there 👋, I'm erkamesen</h1>
 <h3 align="left">Backend Developer - Energy Engineer</h3>

-I graduated from Karabuk University as Energy Systems Engineer and at the same time I am a Computer Programming student at Anadolu University.I love coding and creating new projects with what I have learned.I've 1.5 years of cnc programming-operator experience.
-I have been dealing with music for 14 years.
-Instruments that I can play violin drums piano.
+I graduated from Karabuk University as Energy Systems Engineer and at the same time, I am a Computer Programming student at Anadolu University.
+I love coding and creating new projects with what I have learned.I adapt easily to new technologies and my learning ability is strong.
+I've 1.5 years of 'CNC Programming-Operator' experience.
+I've been in the music industry for 14 years.
+The instruments that I can play are the violin, drums, and piano.

 <br/>